Adamsdown (electoral ward)

-Adamsdown is the name of an electoral ward in the south of Cardiff, capital city of Wales.
+Adamsdown is an electoral ward in the south of Cardiff, capital city of Wales.
 It covers the community of Adamsdown.
 It was originally one of the ten wards created in 1890 for elections to Cardiff County Borough Council.
 Since 1996 it has been a ward to the current Cardiff Council unitary authority.

 Description

 The Adamsdown ward is divided from the city centre by the (previously Taff Vale) railway line and Queen Street station.
 Its longest south eastern border is defined by the mainline railway and its northern border by Newport Road (the A461).
 To the north are the Plasnewydd and Penylan wards, to the south is Butetown and to the southeast is Splott.
 The ward encompasses Cardiff Prison and the Cardiff Royal Infirmary.

 According to the 2011 UK Census, the population of the ward was 10,371, with 8,548 of voting age.

+by the time of the 2021 UK Census, the population has grown to 11,609.

 City and County of Cardiff Council

 The Adamsdown ward elected two councillors to Cardiff Council since 1995.
 It has been represented by the Labour Party and the Liberal Democrats.